blmage/duolingo-sound-controls/README.md

 * Due to technical constraints, the volume of the sounds can not be raised over 100%.

 ### Roadmap

-* Add new sound type: "character / syllable" (currently part of "word").

 * Allow to define custom contexts based on a selection of challenge types.